AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Introduction

-Experiment results indicate that HiddenGuard exhibits strong defense capabilities across various text encoders in different T2I models.
-It surpasses four commercial models, two open-source models, and two state-of-the-art (SOTA) models designed for NSFW prompt detection in both effectiveness and efficiency.
-Furthermore, HiddenGuard achieves excellent results with minimal data for training and optimization, and it effectively defends against unknown adversarial and adaptive attacks.
+Experiment results indicate that AEIOU exhibits strong defense capabilities across various text encoders in different T2I models.
+It surpasses four commercial models, two open-source models, and two state-of-the-art models designed for NSFW prompt detection in both effectiveness and efficiency.
+Furthermore, AEIOU achieves excellent results with minimal data for training and optimization, and it effectively defends against unknown adversarial and adaptive attacks.
 Additionally, our interpretative approach accurately identifies NSFW tokens and effectively removes NSFW semantics while preserving benign information within the embeddings.

 \textbf{Contributions.} In summary, we make the following contributions in this paper.

 (1) We investigate the emergence of NSFW semantics within the text encoder and identify the general NSFW features that represent NSFW semantics in each attention head.